MikeMaxRey/MovieTracker/README.md

 - [ ]  have possibility to add .png file on the movie instance
 - [ ] for ‘New Movie Instance’ create another field to add Text Notes (dont make it mandatory to add notes)
 - [ ] add another window, so when user clicks on instance in table on main window, ‘New instance’ Window opens
 - [ ] make it possible to choose between dark and light mode in ‘appearance’
+- [ ] Make a full installable (out the box) Programm out of it